Corn for Silage

 Harvesting before plants reach optimal dry matter levels reduces yield per hectare and starch deposition, resulting in hidden economic loss.
 Harvesting corn silage at dry matter levels below 30 percent not only reduces yield, but also may result in seepage and undesirable fermentation.

-A quick way to determine if a corn silage crop is nearly ready for harvest is to break a cob in half and look at the kernels.
+A quick way to determine if a corn silage crop is nearly ready for harvest and will produce a high yield is to break a cob in half and look at the kernels.
 A whitish line on the kernels, the milkline, shows where the solid and liquid parts of the kernels are separated.
 This line progresses from the outer edge of the kernel toward the cob.
 When the milkline reaches the cob, a black layer will be visible.
 Silage harvest typically begins when the milkline reaches the halfway point in the kernel.

 Milkline progression only provides a rough reference point, however.
 It’s important to test a representative sample from the field to determine the dry matter level more accurately.
 Process plants in a chipper/shredder and determine DM with one of several methods.
 You can send a sample to a lab, or check it using a drying oven, a food dehydrator or an old microwave.